Dave Levin: Introduction to professional wrestling

-First World's Heavyweight Championship Reign
+First World's Heavyweight Championship reign

-Dave Levin first challenged Ali Baba on May 13 at the Ridgewood Grove Athletic Club in Brooklyn, NY.
+Dave Levin first challenged Ali Baba on May 13, 1936 at the Ridgewood Grove Athletic Club in Brooklyn, New York.
 The match was a disappointing loss for Levin who gave up 18 pounds to the shorter but stockier Ali Baba.
 Baba defeated Levin in 10 minutes and 40 seconds.
 Levin was questioned about the loss but was undeterred.
 He claimed it motivated him more to work harder and rack up more victories quickly to earn another shot against Ali Baba.

-On June 5, 1936 promoter Max Joss promised the winner of Dave Levin versus Salvatore Balbo the opportunity to face Ali Baba for the World's Heavyweight Championship at a large baseball park as opposed to his usual Broadway Arena show.
+On June 5, 1936, promoter Max Joss promised the winner of Dave Levin versus Salvatore Balbo the opportunity to face Ali Baba for the World's Heavyweight Championship at a large baseball park as opposed to his usual Broadway Arena show.
 Levin would defeat Balbo on June 8 to earn his second chance against Ali Baba.